19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### First sale of units acquired pursuant to section 305

-305A\.—(1) Notwithstanding sections 302B, 302C, 303(1) and 305B , where units in a collective investment scheme acquired pursuant to an offer made in reliance on an exemption under section 305 are first sold to any person other than —
+305A\.—(1) Notwithstanding sections 302B, 302C, 303(1) and 305B but subject to subsection (5), where units in a collective investment scheme acquired pursuant to an offer made in reliance on an exemption under section 305 are first sold to any person other than —

 (a) an institutional investor;